-Formed in 2012 Satin Jackets is the brainchild of German producer Tim Bernhardt.
-Having enjoyed success through the late 90s and 00s producing house music under a variety of different aliases, Tim launched Satin Jackets as a vehicle to finally explore his lifelong love of disco.
+For a decade now the name Satin Jackets has been synonymous with sublimely laidback Balearic house and sun kissed disco.
+The brainchild of German producer Tim Bernhardt who, following a successful career producing house music under a variety of different aliases, launched Satin Jackets as a vehicle to explore his lifelong love of disco and the clean, polished productions of artists like CHIC and Trevor Horn.

-Inspired by the clean productions of artists like CHIC and studio genius Trevor Horn, Tim set to reintroduce that polish and sheen back into the modern disco scene.

-“I had always been fascinated by how glossy people like Nile Rogers made their music,” Tim explains.
+“I had always been fascinated by just how glossy people like Nile Rogers made their music,” Bernhardt explains.
 “It always sounded like the musical equivalent of a fashion magazine’s cover.
-I’d been making more underground music for a while but really wanted to go in totally the other direction and create a really smooth, polished sound.”
+I’d been making more underground music for a while but really wanted to go in totally the other direction and create this really smooth, polished sound.”

-Following on from this auspicious debut a string of acclaimed singles, and remixes for some of the genre’s biggest names including Goldroom and Blank & Jones, would regularly emerge from Tim’s remote forest studio.
-Whilst the face behind Satin Jackets may have remained a mystery his warm sound was fast becoming very familiar to music lovers around the world.
+With almost metronomic precision You Make Me Feel Good was followed by a string of acclaimed singles and remixes for some of the genre’s biggest names, including Goldroom and Blank & Jones, that established Bernhardt as one of the most exciting new names in the nu-disco scene.
+Whilst the face behind the mask may have remained a mystery Satin Jackets’ warm, polished, take on disco soon made the name familiar to music lovers around the world.

 Taking things to the next level 2016’s debut Satin Jackets album, Panorama Pacifico, firmly cemented Bernhardt position as both Eskimo’s flagship artist and one of the biggest nu-disco producers around.
 Winning praise from the likes of Mixmag, DJ Mag and Groove, the album has gone on to click up over 75 million streams on Spotify alone and saw Satin Jackets’ golden mask a regular fixture behind the decks at clubs and festivals from Mexico City to Seoul.